 - additional chopped cilantro

-- Place Dutch oven on medium heat, add 1 tablespoon of authentic olive oil to Dutch oven, once it heats add, minced Spanish onion, minced garlic, minced Mexican chili pepper and cook till softened about 5 minutes.
+- Place Dutch oven on medium heat, add 1 tablespoon of authentic olive oil to Dutch oven, once it heats add, minced Spanish onion, minced garlic, minced jalapeno pepper and cook till softened about 5 minutes.

 - Add the can of organic crushed tomatoes to the vegetables and roux mixture stirring till roux and crushed tomatoes are joined thoroughly.